-Fire prevention plans are currently a hot topic (no pun intended!) in the waste industry but do you really know what the fuss is about and why they are important?
+Fire prevention plans are currently a hot topic (no pun intended!) in the waste industry but do you really know what the fuss is about, what is a fire prevention plan and why they are important?
 Wiser Environment takes a look at fire prevention plans and explains this challenging requirement in layman’s terms.

 What is a fire prevention plan?

 A fire prevention plan (FPP) is a standalone management system that details the prevention measures and procedures as well as mitigation methods in place to protect against fire whilst carrying out day to day operations on a site.

 Your fire prevention plan identifies the possible causes of fire at your site and sets out your measures to address those fire risks.
 These measures will depend on your onsite activities and will take in to account waste management activities as well as any other onsite activities that could be a fire risk.